 Just follow the links at the top of this page or scroll down.

-This project focuses on the interaction between common knowledge and learning in creating symbolic representations for tools in gesture and sign.
+This project focuses on the interaction between cognitive biases and learning in creating symbolic representations for tools in gesture and sign.
 Systematic preferences have been found for the use of different strategies for naming man-made hand-held tools.
 People tend to either show how you hold it or show what it looks like.
 Sign languages differ in the relative frequencies of use of these strategies and variations in the choice of strategy seem to be conditioned by meaning and context.
-With the use of online crowdsourcing platforms we rapidly map out initial biases people may have and through laboratory artificial language learning experiments we investigate how these biases interact with pressures from human learning.
+With the use of online crowdsourcing platforms we rapidly mapped out initial biases people may have and through laboratory artificial language learning experiments we investigate how these biases interact with pressures from human learning.

 My PhD research was on the emergence of structure in speech.
 I worked with computer models to run language evolution simulations and I developed innovative experimental methods for studying the evolution of combinatorial structure with human participants.
 In my experiments, people learned and produced artificial languages that were produced with a slide whistle.
 One of the main aims was to investigate to what extent structures in sound systems for speech can be explained as the result of general cognitive biases and the process of cultural transmission.